rpothkunuri1-hue/DocumentQuery/replit.md

 The basic app is ready for both Replit and local development!

 **To use:**
-1. Upload PDF and TXT files
+1. Upload PDF, TXT, or DOCX files (10MB max)
 2. View extracted text from documents
 3. (Optional) Configure Ollama and select a model for AI chat
+4. Watch real-time progress as summaries are generated
-4. Export conversations as needed
+5. Export conversations as needed

 **For local development:**
 - See `README_LOCAL_SETUP.md` for detailed instructions